Accessibility

 The content layer matters too.

-If you created your PDF on a computer, chances are the second PDF layer, or “content layer,” is fine.
+If you created your PDF on a computer, the second PDF layer, or “content layer,” is likely fine.

 However, if you scanned a document as a PDF, you may only have an image of text in your second layer.
 An image of text is readable by a sighted person but not by assistive technology.
 So without readable content in your content layer, there’s nothing for assistive technology to read.